Examining Rural-Urban Differences in Availability of Hospital Cardiac Testing Services Between 2010-2020

 August 2023

-We will conduct a longitudinal analysis using data from the American Hospital Association (AHA) annual survey from 2010 to 2020.
-The AHA data will be supplemented with data from the American Community Survey for corresponding years and CDC PLACES heart related disease estimates for 2020.
+We conducted a longitudinal analysis using data from the American Hospital Association (AHA) annual survey from 2010 to 2020.
+The AHA data was supplemented with data from the American Community Survey for corresponding years and CDC PLACES heart related disease estimates for 2020.

 Analytic Method:

-- Cardiac service availability at the county level will be determined by geocoding all hospitals in the AHA dataset from 2010 to 2020.
+• Cardiac service availability at the county level was determined by geocoding all hospitals in the AHA dataset from 2010 to 2020.

-- Hospitals will be flagged if they provide onsite diagnostic catheterization, interventional catheterization, and cardiac rehabilitation.
+• Hospitals were flagged if they provided onsite diagnostic catheterization, interventional catheterization, and cardiac rehabilitation.

-- Each cardiac procedure will be mutually exclusive from one another.
+• Each cardiac procedure was mutually exclusive from one another.

-- We will identify the proportion of counties with at least one hospital providing each of the three mentioned cardiac services each year from 2010 to 2020.
+• We identified the proportion of counties with at least one hospital providing each of the three mentioned cardiac services each year from 2010 to 2020.

-- Urban Influence Codes will be used to stratify the analysis by rurality.
+• Urban Influence Codes were used to stratify the analysis by rurality.

-- Linear trend tests will be used to determine whether there are significant differences in the rate of change over time at differing levels of rurality.
+• Linear trend tests were used to determine whether there are significant differences in the rate of change over time at differing levels of rurality.

-- Sociodemographic characteristics and heart-related disease prevalence of counties that lost or gained cardiac services from 2010 to 2020 will be examined.
+• Sociodemographic characteristics and heart-related disease prevalence of counties that lost or gained cardiac services from 2010 to 2020 were examined.